alanchrissantony/Netflix-Python-Django/README.md

 </p>

-The app provides a wide range of award-winning TV series, movies, animation, and documentaries.
+The app provides a wide range of award-winning TV series, movies, animations, and documentaries.

 In order to access the admin panel on "/admin"